 6. Observe your team:

-It is best to observe your team mind-set and behaviour.
-By observing their behaviour you could approach them accordingly to execute the task efficiently.
+It is best to observe your team mind-set and behavior.
+By observing their behavior you could approach them accordingly to execute the task efficiently.
 Each team member has different emotional patterns and by understanding their nature you would need to exercise caution while talking with them.